wayfair/wayfair.github.io/src/docs/ospo-platform/index.md

 As anyone who’s familiar with platform work may know, we’re constantly striving to make both incremental, short-term improvements as well as strategic, longer-term changes that will jointly benefit the OSPO, Wayfair, and the open source community.

 We’ve already planned several enhancements to our [**oss-template**](https://github.com/wayfair-incubator/oss-template), and are actively scoping the work required to create a fully self-serviceable pipeline for GitHub organizational requests by leveraging [**Forker**](https://github.com/marketplace/actions/github-forker) and other automated workflows.
-To help manage security vulnerabilities and gauge overall "project health" across our many orgs and repositories, we’ll be investigating the programmatic use of tools like [Dependabot](https://dependabot.com/) and community management software developed by [CHAOSS](https://chaoss.community/).
+To help manage security vulnerabilities and gauge overall "project health" across our many organizations and repositories, we’ll be investigating the programmatic use of tools like [Dependabot](https://dependabot.com/) and community management software developed by [CHAOSS](https://chaoss.community/).

 Lastly, we’ll continue to engage with our open source stakeholders, both inside and outside of Wayfair, actively collecting feedback and use cases that drive us to prioritize additional platform work.
 In other words: our work here is never really done! 😅